Air traveler identification requirements are set to change. Do you have what it takes to get through airport security?

 According to TSA spokesperson Brian McNeal, after the extended deadline, travelers who do not have a license or identification card from a compliant state will be asked to provide alternate acceptable identification.
 If a traveler cannot provide an acceptable form of identification, he or she will not be permitted through the security checkpoint and therefore cannot fly.

 Will your ID work after October 1, 2020?
-The DHS also has compiled a list of states that are compliant with REAL ID here.
-Once your state has complied, you can use any of the forms of identification listed here.
+The DHS also has compiled a list of states that are compliant with REAL ID at the DHS website.
+Once your state has complied, you can use any of the forms of identification listed at TSA.gov.

 The easiest way to avoid a hassle?
 Just bring a valid passport to the airport.